rottina/albumized/README.md

 # Albumized!
-Replace your boring new tab screen!
-Enjoy tumbling album covers each time you open a new tab.
+Replace your boring new tab screen.
+Enjoy tumbling album art each time you open a new tab.

 * [Albumized!
 Chrome Store URL](https://chrome.google.com/webstore/detail/albumized/mlkpfclkgiaocddpdpcmabfghfhhcnao)